softlayer/sl-ember-test-helpers/README.md

 );
 ```

-The call to `called` returns a boolean:
+The call to `called` returns a boolean that is the result of the sinon spies detecting Ember.$, $, or jQuery.
+Validate false to verify that a component is not susceptible to cross contamination.

 ```
 <boolean: true if the spy detects a reference to the global scope, false if not>